jahnf/Projecteur/README.md

 and Mac.
 The device itself works just fine on Linux, but the cool spot feature is done by additional software.

-So here it is: a Linux application the Logitech Spotlight.
+So here it is: a Linux application for the Logitech Spotlight.

 ## Features